 How do you know if you actually have it?

-Usually a patient with ITB syndrome comes to the Clinic with no previous history of trauma, so no knocks or twists to the knee, but they may have recently increased their running activity.
-The pain can typically occur a few miles into the run and the pain worsens as they continue, especially at heel strike at around 30 degrees of knee flexion.
+Usually a patient with ITB syndrome comes to the Clinic with no previous history of trauma.
+This includes knocks or twists to the knee, but they may have recently increased their running activity.
+The pain can typically occur a few miles into the run and the pain worsens as they continue, especially at heel strike at around 30 degrees of knee flexion (3).
 If this sounds like you, please get in contact with an appropriate medical professional.

 As 80% of the diagnosis comes from who the patient is and what they say, ITB syndrome is no different.
 Furthermore, clinical testing for ITB syndrome is weak and unreliable with only one or two tests that have been subjected to scientific testing.

-Regarding the next step if it doesn’t get resolved, scans can help diagnose the inflammation on the fat pad, but most patients won’t require this as the clinical presentation and area of pain is usually enough to confirm the suspicions of ITB syndrome and then treat it successfully.
+Regarding the next step if it doesn’t get resolved, scans can help diagnose the inflammation on the fat pad.
+Most patients won’t require this as the clinical presentation and area of pain is usually enough to confirm ITB syndrome.

 How to resolve it

 The obvious treatment would seem to be to reduce the inflammation, so rest and ice and maybe medication.
 Despite this logical argument, that doesn’t seem to be the most reliable way of resolving the problem.
-The best interventions usually get to the true source of the issue, and because the poor hip mechanics contribute to the tightness in the ITB and therefore the compression on the fat pad, good hip strength and conditioning works the best.
+The best interventions usually get to the true source of the issue.
+This is because the poor hip mechanics contribute to the tightness in the ITB and therefore the compression on the fat pad, good hip strength and conditioning works the best.